-If you get carsick, DO NOT choose this option.
+If you get carsick easily, DO NOT choose this option.
 Once you get in between the mountains, the road is very curvy for about 45 minutes.

 As a foreigner, trying to find a bus from Bucharest to Brasov is a nightmare.
 I am Romanian and as I’m writing this post, I tried to search for information in English and guess what, there is non available!
 Ugh.
 Even the big websites like rome2rio will redirect you to local websites, where all the information is in Romanian.